Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Allocate the enclave memory and map it in the enclave VA space.
 These memory can be used as the relay pages in enclave (zero-copy communication between enclaves).
 + Parameter:
-  + vaddr: Must set NULL in the current version.
+  + vaddr: set NULL in the current version.
-  + size: Memory mapping size
+  + size: memory mapping size
++ Return value:
-+ Return value: The virtual address for mapped memory.
+  + addr: the virtual address for mapped memory.

 **EAPP_UNMAP**